- What is International Student Orientation?

 - What are the dates of the program?

-For students beginning their time at Morris in Fall 2016, the International Student Orientation program begins on Wednesday, August 16, and ends on Friday, August 20, 2016.
-Please plan on arriving on International Student Arrival Days, August 14 or 15, 2016.
-If you arrive prior to the 14th, housing and/or meals may not be available.
+For students beginning their time at Morris in Spring 2017, the International Student Orientation program runs from Wednesday, January 11, 2017 through Sunday, January 15, 2017.
+Please plan on arriving on International Student Arrival Days, Janary 9 or 10, 2017.
+If you arrive prior to the 9th, housing and/or meals may not be available.

 - What kinds of activities are planned?
 What can I look forward to?